The Mediterranean Diet 101

 Yes, you can use the Mediterranean Diet to achieve any fitness goal you may have.

-From a dietary perspective, losing weight requires three things
+From a dietary perspective, weight loss requires three things

-2) high consumption of nutrient dense foods from all three macronutrient sources
+- high consumption of nutrient-dense foods from all three macronutrient sources

 Mediterranean Diet For Vegetarians

-In addition, you can eliminate the fish and seafood as well and supplement with a high quality fish oil supplement with high levels of EPA and DHA.
+In addition, you can eliminate the fish and seafood as well and supplement with a high-quality Omega 3 supplement with high levels EPA and DHA.

 As always, focus on getting your protein from sources such as legumes, nuts, seeds and some soy products such as edamame and tofu.